 “The Late Shows open up the great cultural and leisure assets that we have in our river and Port as well as a reminder of its importance to the economy of the region.”

-The Late Shows takes place on Museums at Night weekend in May.
+The Late Shows takes place over the weekend of Friday 18 - Saturday 19 May 2018 to coincide with the national Museums at Night festival.
 Friday night is for Ouseburn Valley venues only, 7-11pm.
 Saturday night's main event takes place at venues across Ouseburn, central Newcastle and Gateshead.
 Newcastle and Ouseburn venues are open 7-11pm whereas venues in Gateshead open from 6pm on Saturday so you can start your evening there and fit even more in.

 The Late Shows is a culture crawl with scores of venues taking part across the weekend.
 Participating venues host special events with a 15-20 minute dwell time.
 There is no official route but line-up information will be released in early spring so you can think about what you want to see and do.

 During The Late Shows, volunteer stewards will give out free event programmes and you can also use this website on your phone to see what's on near to where you are.
 You can pick up a free glow stick from a steward on the night - you'll see other people wearing glow sticks and know that they are on a Late Shows culture crawl too.
 Make sure you visit a Gateshead venue on Saturday to grab a special orange glow stick.
-You do not need a glow stick to gain access to any venue or to use the free buses.
+You don't need a glow stick to gain access to any venue or to use the free buses.

 All Late Shows venues are free to enter during the weekend and the vast majority of events are drop in.
 Some attractions such as guided tours have limited capacities and need to be booked in advance.
 You might have to pay for consumable materials if you take part in a workshop.
 The Laing Art Gallery charges an admission fee for its special exhibition.
 Many venues will be selling their wares as well as food and drink - your support is hugely appreciated.